Bennykillua/Getting-started-in-Technical-Writing/Interviews and getting paid.md

 - [Video: 6 Inspiring Technical Writing Portfolios (+ my new portfolio) by Amruta Ranade](https://www.youtube.com/watch?v=crePAmhdpww)
 - [My Technical Writing Portfolio (ft.
 GitHub and open source projects) by Amruta Ranade](https://www.youtube.com/watch?v=68ddwfpXHrE)

+## Job-Related Questions about Technical Writing

+Technical writing careers are often a mystery to those on the outside.
+What do technical writing jobs involve?
+What is the industry like?
+What is the career path of a technical writer, and what challenges do technical writers face?
+This [article by Tom Johnson](https://idratherbewriting.com/2008/02/16/technical-writing-careers-answering-13-questions-about-technical-writing-jobs/) explains it all.

 ## Resources

 - [ Finding Opportunities as an Entry Level Technical Writer by Karl Hughes](https://draft.dev/learn/finding-opportunities-as-an-entry-level-technical-writer)